awakcon1234/BoatRacing/README.md

 See `CHANGELOG.md` for the latest changes.

+This is how to test the plugin to validate its behavior after each update: see the QA checklist in [CHECKLIST.md](CHECKLIST.md)

 ## What’s new (1.0.3)
 - Admin Tracks GUI: manage multiple named tracks — Create and select, Delete (with confirmation), and Reapply selected.
 Requires `boatracing.setup`.
 - Admin Race GUI: manage race lifecycle from a GUI — open/close registration, start/force/stop, quick-set laps, remove registrants, and handy setup tips.